-The Group purchased a call option during the year to acquire 100% of an unlisted company for \$3.75 million exercisable between the third and fourth anniversary date of the purchase.
+The Group purchased a call option during June 2018 to acquire 100% of an unlisted company for \$3.75 million exercisable between the third and fourth anniversary date of the purchase.

-The option was valued at \$0.25 million on the statement of financial position at balance date.
+The option was valued at \$0.25 million in the statement of financial position at 30 June 2019.